Elevated Eating: 33 Kitchen Island Breakfast Bar Ideas

 This airy kitchen features the ultra-rare breakfast bar which not only provides seating for 10, but is unusually, at chair, rather than stool, height.

-Finally, this incredible island features swinging seating from Dot & Bo—though there are two CB2 stools tucked under the end for diners who get airsick.
+This San Francisco home’s incredible island features swinging seating from Dot & Bo—though there are two CB2 stools tucked under the end for diners who get airsick.

 And then let’s finish with this: incorporated LED lighting.
 Make your breakfast bar a nightclub!
 Pity the poor diner who gets stuck on the end with neither leg room nor exciting lighting.